davecb/Play-it-Again-Sam/cmd/runLoadTest/runLoadTest.md

   It is the network- and sender-time it takes to transfer the data returned.
 It will be zero if all the data arrives in the first packet.

-* thinktime
+* sleeptime
-  This is the time between the end of a response and the beginning of the next request, which is an indication of a human's think time when measuring user-provided loads.
+  This is the time between the end of a response and the beginning of the next request, which is an indication of a human's "think" or "sleep" time when measuring user-provided loads.
 It is not set in load-testing use.

 * bytes